Streets and Squares

 May 2006, Brest, Lenin Str.

-On the right side is Ikonnikov Mini-Park.
+On the right-hand side is Ikonnikov Mini-Park.
 Planters are high on the lamp posts.

 Brest, Lenin Str.
 Brest, Lenin Str.